 If you’re using DocsFlow, then please use the Google Docs sharing tools to share the document in question with email@example.com (read-only).

 We will always respect the absolute confidentiality of any files you send us.

 We pride ourselves on our small-company personal touch (see “People” sidebar), so you’re welcome to call us (see our contact information at the bottom of every page on this site).
 However, if the problem isn’t quickly answered over the phone, we’re going to request that you follow the email directions above.

-In rare cases, if we can’t reproduce your problem, we can schedule an online screen-sharing join.me session to see the problem on your machine.
-You start a sharing session, and send us email containing the invitation link, and we’ll go from there.
-(This method requires a decent uplink speed on your Internet connection.)
+In rare cases, if we can’t reproduce your problem on our systems, we can schedule an online screen-sharing session to see the problem on your machine.
+(This method does requires a decent uplink speed on your Internet connection to be practical.)